codership/documentation/galeracluster/source/installmariadb.rst

 --------------------------------
 .. _`mariadb-install`:

-There are three packages involved in the installation of MariaDB Galera Cluster: the MariaDB database client, a command line tool for accessing the database; the MariaDB database server, built to include the wsrep API patch; and the Galera Replicator plugin.
+There are three packages involved in the installation of MariaDB Galera Cluster: the MariaDB database client, a command line tool for accessing the database; the MariaDB database server, built to include the :term:`wsrep API` patch; and the :term:`Galera Replication Plugin`.

 For Debian-based distributions, in the terminal run the following command: